Platte River: Headwaters

 The North Platte River has been dammed about eight times for water storage and irrigation purposes in Wyoming and Nebraska as it flows to its confluence with the South Platte River.
-The upper reaches of the river in the Rockies in Colorado and Wyoming are popular for recreation rafting and lure and fly fishing for rainbow, brown, cutthroat trout and other sport fish.
+The upper reaches of the river in the Rockies in Colorado and Wyoming are popular for recreation, rafting, lure, and fly fishing for rainbow, brown, cutthroat trout, and other sport fish.
 In western Nebraska, the banks and riverbed of the North Platte provide a green oasis amid an otherwise semi-arid region of North America.
-Today, by the time the North Platte reaches Paxton, Nebraska it is much smaller due to the extensive water taken from it for irrigation.
+Today, by the time the North Platte reaches Paxton, Nebraska, it is much smaller due to the extensive water taken from it for irrigation.
 Historically, the North Platte River was up to a mile wide (1.6 km) in many places, as evidenced by the old streambed and historic written records.

 The South Platte River drainage includes about 28000 mi2 in the north east corner of Colorado, parts of southeastern Wyoming in the vicinity of the city of Cheyenne and a small part of the southwest corner of Nebraska.
 The South Platte drains a large part of the Front Range mountains east of the continental divide.
 The part of the river labeled the South Platte is formed in Park County, Colorado, located southwest of Denver, in the South Park grassland basin and mountains east of the continental divide.
 It is formed by the confluence of the South Fork South Platte River and Middle Fork South Platte River, approximately 15 mi southeast of Fairplay, Colorado.
-After the South and Middle fork join, the South Platte flows east-southeast till it exits Elevenmile Reservoir; it turns almost ninety degrees to skirt the west side of Pikes Peak and flows roughly east-northeast about 100 mi through Denver and on to Greeley, Colorado.
+After the South and Middle forks join, the South Platte flows east-southeast till it exits Elevenmile Reservoir; it turns almost ninety degrees to skirt the west side of Pikes Peak and flows roughly east-northeast about 100 mi through Denver and on to Greeley, Colorado.
 From Greeley, the South Platte turns east and flows about 200 mi to its confluence with the North Platte River near the city of North Platte, Nebraska.

-The South Platte River has been dammed about 20 times for water storage, drinking water and irrigation purposes in Colorado as it flows to its confluence with the North Platte River.
-The total number of dams in the South Platte drainage may exceed 1,000 as nearly all major streams have at least one dam on them.
+The South Platte River has been dammed about 20 times for water storage, drinking water, and irrigation purposes in Colorado as it flows to its confluence with the North Platte River.
+The total number of dams in the South Platte drainage may exceed 1,000, as nearly all major streams have at least one dam.
 The South Platte River serves as the principal source of water for arid eastern Colorado.
 The South Platte River valley provided a major emigration path to Denver.
 The wagon trails followed the south side of the Platte/North Platte River.
-Wagon trains were ferried or waded in low water years across the swampy-bottomed South Platte River in several places to stay on the south side of the North Platte River where the trails were located.
+Wagon trains were ferried or waded across the swampy-bottomed South Platte River in low-water years in several places to stay on the south side of the North Platte River, where the trails were located.
 Miners who later went on to Denver followed the South Platte River trail into Colorado.